joao-ponte/Investopedia/README.md

 - Ensures that you always have access to the most current market information.

 Search and Filtering:
-- Utilize a powerful search feature to find cryptocurrencies and financial terms.
+- Utilise a powerful search feature to find cryptocurrencies and financial terms.
 - Filter data based on your search queries to quickly find what you're looking for.
 - Easily navigate and locate specific information within the app.